Information & advice

 - Getting into employment or volunteering

 Some of our team are visually impaired, and all of them have lots of experience supporting blind and partially sighted people.
 So that you can visit us locally, we hold community hubs across the West of England.

-If you’d like to speak to an advisor, make an appointment, or find out about sessions local to you, please call us.
+If you’d like to speak to an advisor, make an appointment, join one of our courses or find out about sessions local to you, please call us.